Welcome to the Neighborhood

 Mehelle 2.0 features an entirely reworked map as well as two new ways to explore the collection.

 The Map has been redone to be easier to use and explore.
-Changes include:
+Watch a full video walkthrough above.

 Filters: Choose what displays on the map based on its demolition status, street location, year filmed, and what kind of media it is.
 Filters will overlap each other so you can use them to, for example, find specific media from a specific year.

 Search: Use the search bar at the top of the map to search for keywords.
 This can help find more specific topics on the map such as architecture, night shots, and animals. the search bar overlaps with the filters as well.

 Clusters: When zoomed out, points on the map will join into clusters.
 This helps prevent the map from being two crowded.
 Either zoom in on or click a cluster to see the individual points in that area.